Run a baker node on Docker#

 Prerequisites#

-To run a node as baker, you first have to generate baker keys and then register the keys on an account.
-Depending on whether you are using Desktop Wallet or Concordium Wallet for Mobile / Concordium Legacy Wallet, the process to generate baker keys differs.
-For information about the process for each type of wallet, see Bakers.
-You then need to move the generated baker keys file to a location accessible by the node, and finally specify this location in the service file for the Concordium Node.
+Once you have generated validator keys, you then need to move the generated validator keys file to a location accessible by the node, and finally specify this location in the service file for the Concordium Node.

-To register the keys in the network you need to be running a node and send a baker add transaction to the network:
+To register the keys in the network you need to be running a node and send a validator add transaction to the network:

 where you replace

-• <amount-to-stake> with the CCD amount for the baker’s initial stake
+• <amount-to-stake> with the CCD amount for the validators’s initial stake

 • <concordium-data-dir> with the directory specified as the volume mount for the node database.
 In the sample configuration file this is /var/lib/concordium-testnet for the testnet node, and /var/lib/concordium-mainnet for the mainnet node.